jhpyle/docassemble/_docs/objects.md

   `Individual`, then new items will be created as objects of this type.
 You can also use the result of the [`using()`] method here.
 * `gathered`: a boolean value, initially undefined.
-It is set to `True` when then all of the items of the list are defined.
+It is set to `True` when all of the items of the list are defined.
 * `elements`: a [Python list] containing the items of the list.
 If this is set, the list will be considered gathered as soon as it is initialized.